frenck/frenck.nl/content/about/franck-nijhof.md

 I'm Frenck, and I mainly write about the IoT (Internet of Things) and Home Automation :house_with_garden:.
-Come with me on my domotics adventure that turns my house into a real smart home that has, most importantly, meets all the WAF (Wife Approval Rate) guidelines and scores high WAR (Wife Approval Rate) scale :ok_woman:.
+Come with me on my domotics adventure that turns my house into a real smart home that, most importantly, meets all the WAF (Wife Approval Factor) guidelines and scores high WAR (Wife Approval Rate) scale :ok_woman:.

 I use Home Assistant as my home automation system, which is built with the